 Former DUI Prosecutor

-If you have been arrested for DUI in Winder or elsewhere in Barrow County, you (or your Winder DUI Lawyer) will need to file a request for an Administrative License Suspension (ALS) hearing.
+If you have been arrested for DUI in Winder or elsewhere in Barrow County, you (or your Winder DUI Lawyer) will need to file a request for an Administrative License Suspension (ALS) hearing or request for an ignition interlock device to be installed.
 The filing fee is $150 and is separate from your attorney's fees.
-If you do not request an ALS hearing, your Georgia driver's license will be suspended.
+If you do not request an ALS hearing or an interlock device, your Georgia driver's license will be suspended for up to one year.
 If you have been accused of refusing the chemical test of your breath, blood, or urine, your Georgia driver's license will be suspended for one year, with no chance for a restricted permit.

 Blood-Alcohol Content and Chemical Testing

 Many individuals who submit to the State's chemical test of their breath, blood, or urine and have a reading above Georgia's legal limit of .08% often think their case is hopeless and decide not to hire a Winder DUI Attorney to fight their Winder DUI case.
 However, if an experienced Winder DUI Lawyer thoroughly investigates the case, evidence will often be revealed that can cast doubt on the reliability of the chemical tests results and could keep them from being introduced against you in court.

 The Winder DUI Attorney you choose should not only know the breath machine that is used, but exactly what factors can affect the result of a breath, blood, or urine test to determine intoxication.
 These factors can often lead to a false high blood-alcohol reading.
 Depending on the specimen type and its analysis, the following are examples of a few of the factors that could affect a chemical test and give an incorrect result:

 - Interference of radio frequency (police radio, mobile phone, or microwave);

 - Mouth alcohol present during breath sample collection;

 - Foreign objects in the mouth such as dentures or tongue stud;